alfred-zhong/prome/README.md

 ## Why

-I wrote this library so i can easyly use it in my Go projects.
+I wrote this library so i can easily use it in my Go projects.

 ## Features